The election results are in and congrats to next year's officers (starting May 1st):

 There are substantial changes taking place in the way WMU funds graduate assistantships.
 As a direct result of the administration’s negligence in not increasing the budget for GA tuition after TAU negotiated an increase from 6 to 9 paid credits per semester, WMU may cut GA positions and may drastically reduce summer funding.

-Join us on Monday, March 24 from 6 pm to 8 for a TUITION FORUM
+Join us on Monday, March 24 at 6pm for the FAIR TUITION FORUM

 Located in 1920 Sangren Hall